-A credit card balance transfer offer typically offers a credit limit, which includes any fees.
-If you owe \$7,000, for example, and your credit limit on the new card is \$6,000 (including fees), you will still have to pay the remaining balance.
-For this reason, focus on transferring the balance from the highest-interest cards to another credit card.
+If you owe \$7,000 on one card, for example, and your credit limit on the new card is \$6,000 (including fees), you will still have to make payments on the remaining balance on your old card.

+To maximize your savings, focus on transferring the balance from your highest-interest cards to your new credit card.

 A balance transfer can do more than save you money on interest-it can simplify your life by eliminating the need to pay multiple bills.

-The balance transfer card's low interest rate may be limited in scope-for example, it may only be for one year.
+The balance transfer card's low interest rate may have a time limit, like six months or one year.
 Be sure you know the terms of the balance transfer and consider how much debt you can pay off before the rate increases.
-The low rate may not apply to new purchases you make on the card, although if your goal is to reduce debt you should avoid making new charges if at all possible.
+Find out what the regular interest rate will be after the introductory rate expires.
+The low interest rate may not apply to new purchases you make on the card, although if your goal is to reduce debt you should avoid making new charges if at all possible.